Supporting biodiversity in arable farming

 Both wildflower and cultivated margins help draw pollinators and insect predators (which eat some of the pests that might otherwise need to be controlled using chemicals) into the crop.
 The margins provide nectar for pollinators in the summer as well as an overwintering habitat for insects, and seeds and nesting space for birds.
 Ultimately, they create a habitat which can support our wildlife-rich farm and help us all to enjoy a more biodiverse environment.

-If you’re visiting Earth Trust places, please enjoy the view of our wildflower and cultivated margins from the footpaths to avoid disturbing nesting birds and to protect new growth.
-Thank you.
+If you’re visiting Earth Trust green spaces, please enjoy the view of our wildflower and cultivated margins from the footpaths to avoid disturbing nesting birds and to protect new growth.
+Thank you!

-Find out more about our beekeepers and how this biodiverse landscape supports both their bees and their business here.
+Find out more about our beekeepers and how this biodiverse landscape supports both bees and business here.